AdaCore/learn/courses/intro-to-spark/book/04_State_Abstraction.rst

        Reset_Red_Count;
     end Main;

-This example is correct.
-This program does not read uninitialized data, but GNATprove will fail to verify this fact.
-As we have provided a state abstraction, flow analysis will compute subprogram's effects in terms of this state abstraction, and thus, will count the call to ``Reset_Black_Count`` as a read of ``State``.
+Although this program does not read uninitialized data, GNATprove fails to verify this fact.
+As we have provided a state abstraction for package ``Counting``, flow analysis computes subprograms's effects in terms of this state abstraction, and thus, will consider ``State`` as an in-out global of both ``Reset_Black_Counter`` and ``Reset_Red_Counter``.
+Hence the message issued by GNATprove requiring that ``State`` be initialized after elaboration, as well as the warning that no procedure in package ``Counting`` can initialize its state.

 Example #4
 ~~~~~~~~~~

-Let's review this code:
+Let's remove the abstract state on package ``Counting``.

 .. code:: ada spark-flow